farrell0/DataStax-Developers-Notebook/README.md

 >Customer: My company has enjoyed the last two articles on DataStax K8ssandra, and specifically the StarGate component to same.
 >We’ve seen details on REST and the Document API, but little on GraphQL.
 Can you help ?
 >
 >Daniel: Excellent question !
 We’ve done a number of articles in this series on GraphQL.
-Most recently, the October/2020, we
+Most recently, in October/2020, we
 >delivered a geo-spatial thin client Web program using GraphQL against the DataStax database as a service.
 When using Astra,
 >the database is hosted, managed.
 Also when using Astra, the service end points are automatically created and maintained, and
 >are, behind the scenes, using K8ssandra and StarGate.